vinushma/angularQuestions/README.md

 22. What is Inheritance in Angular ?
 23. What is Overriding & Super kerword use ?
 24. What is Tree Shaking?
+25. What are Falsy values in Javascript?
+26. Difference between event.stopPropogation and event.preventDefault ?

 </pre>